 acceptable statistics course within the last five years)

-Courses in Human Anatomy and Physiology and in Biochemistry, must have been successfully completed within the last five years.
-Students may inquire about challenge exams.
+Undergraduate courses in Human Physiology and in Biochemistry must have been successfully completed within the last five years.
+Students may inquire about challenge exams; students have only one opportunity to take and pass a challenge examination.
+Registered Dietitians have no other undergraduate course prerequisites.

 |Core Courses (4)|